varabyte/kotter/README.md

 Occasionally, you may want to define an extension method that *only* applies to one of the three blocks (usually the main one).
-In order to narrow down the place your helper method will appear in, you can use `MainRenderScope` (3a), `OffscreenRenderScope` (3b), and/or `AsideRenderScope` (3c) as your method receiver.
+In order to narrow down the place your helper method will appear in, you can use `MainRenderScope` (3a), `OffscreenRenderScope` (3b), and/or `AsideRenderScope` (3c) as your method receiver instead of just `RenderScope`.

 For example, the `input()` method doesn't make sense in an `offscreen` or `aside` context (as those aren't interactive).
 Therefore, its definition looks like `fun MainRenderScope.input(...) { ... }`

-Finally, `OffscreenRenderScope` and `AsideRenderScope` both inherit from `OneShotRenderScope`, since they are guaranteed by design to only ever run a single time, unlike `MainRenderScope` which is potentially dynamic and interactive.
-`OneShotRenderScope` might be useful if for some reason you wanted to define an extension method that excludes the main render scope.
+***Note**:, `OffscreenRenderScope` and `AsideRenderScope` both inherit from `OneShotRenderScope`, which is named for render passes designed to only ever run a single time, unlike `MainRenderScope` which is potentially dynamic and interactive. `OneShotRenderScope` might be useful if for some reason you wanted to define an extension method that excludes just the main render scope, although if I'm honest I can't currently think of one.*

 **4 - `RunScope`**